 My legs, my strong (albeit short and stalky and, as I get older, increasingly varicose-veined) legs have carried me to places I’d never imagined.
 These legs have hiked me into the canopies of the Costa Rican rainforest and they’ve propelled me through countless lakes and seas in various continents.
 They’ve powered me through 11 years of 14 hour restaurant shifts, and they currently navigate me through this fantastic big city that I now call home.
 My body is the source of immense sexual pleasure, both mine and others’ (I’ll stop there because I know my family reads this blog – hi Aunt Pam!) and it is the proud owner of a pretty great immune system, lots of natural energy, and normal blood pressure.
-I have near-perfect eyesight, I have good balance, I have good hand-eye coordination (for the most part), and despite having a tendency to trip and fall often (because of basic clumsiness, not the aforementioned balance), I’ve never broken any bones and have endured only one surgery in my life which has left me (thankfully) without my poor, diseased gallbladder.
+I have near-perfect eyesight, I have good hand-eye coordination (for the most part), and despite having a tendency to trip and fall often (because of basic clumsiness), I’ve never broken any bones and have endured only one surgery in my life which has left me (thankfully) without my poor, diseased gallbladder.

 Even my tiny, kind of odd-looking feet (with what Sister #2 refers to as my “alien baby toes”), tired and plantar-factitious-ed as they are, have served me well.
-And surprisingly, as my former boss and friend, Shelley used to remark, they have kept me upright all these years, despite the disproportion of their size to my ample breasts that seem to suggest that I should “tip over” because, ya know, physics.
+And surprisingly, as my former boss, Shelley used to remark, they have kept me upright all these years, despite the disproportion of their size to my ample breasts that seem to suggest that I should “tip over” because, ya know, physics.